mrisher/smtp-sts/mta-sts.md

 * `id`: (plain-text, required).
 A short string used to track policy updates.
   This string MUST uniquely identify a given instance of a policy, such that senders can determine when the policy has been updated by comparing to the `id` of a previously seen policy.
+There is no implied ordering of `id` fields between revisions.

 **Policies MUST specify the following fields in JSON** [@!RFC4627] **format:**